tejasbg19/certificates/README.md

-# certificates
+# Certificates

-This repo hosts all of my Certificates in PDF formates.
-Please Check the above files.
+This repository contains PDF copies of my academic and industry training certificates for reference.